06000208/paranatural/README.md

 # paranatural

-Repository for experimenting with tlds, dns, and ssl.
+repository for experimenting with tlds, dns, and ssl.

-Name inspired by [Paranatural](https://www.paranatural.net), a webcomic.
+name inspired by [Paranatural](https://www.paranatural.net), a webcomic.